Pin not your faith on another's sleeve, for he who believes easily is easily deceived. (American proverb)

 "Our healthy subjects are generally unthreatened and unfrightened by the unknown, being therein quite different from average people.
 They accept it, are comfortable with it, and, often are even more attracted by it than by the known.
 They not only tolerate the ambiguous and unstructured; they like it.

-And, as Maslow writes: "Doubt, tentativeness, uncertainty, with the consequent necessity for abeyance of decision, which is for most a torture, can be for some a pleasantly stimulating challenge, a high spot in life rather than a low."
+As Maslow also writes: "Doubt, tentativeness, uncertainty, with the consequent necessity for abeyance of decision, which is for most a torture, can be for some a pleasantly stimulating challenge, a high spot in life rather than a low."

 Bruner, Jerome: The Culture of Education.
 Cambridge.
 Mass.: Harvard University Press, 1996.